Alternative Ways to Worship

 In these days of weariness and lost hope, in this time of uncertainty and bickering and fighting; in these days where some are choosing to call this medical crisis that we are living through a hoax, let us put our faith, our hope and our trust in the God our Father, and in His Son Jesus.
 Our true healing will come only from the one who made us and the one who saved us.
 Whatever this world may bring our way, let us come to Christ and live in hope.
 Amen.

 Prayers of the People:

-As we care for one another Lord, we remember those from our congregation and those who are in need of our prayers, we lift up: Alice, Delores, Sonja, Rose’s daughter Cheryl, and Lee.
+As we care for one another Lord, we remember those from our congregation and those who are in need of our prayers, we lift up: Alice, Delores, Phyllis, Sonja, & Rose’s daughter Cheryl as well as Lee.

 We lift up Andrea’s Mom, Jan as she continues to recover.

 When hope seems elusive, and fear is constantly knocking on our doors, we pray for your presence in our lives and in our days.
 We thank you Lord for all of the people in this world who offer us many different services in the jobs that they do.
 From the grocery store worker, to the police officer, the doctors and nurses and all of the health care support staff.
 We are grateful for all of the neighbors who help their neighbors in need and others who generously volunteer their time.
 In a world full of selfishness, we thank you for those who are self-less.